Updated June 9, 2023

-Basically, the clustering algorithm is subdivided into two subgroups which are:
+We subdivide the clustering algorithm into two subgroups, which are:

-- Hard Clustering: In hard clustering, a group of similar data entities belongs to a similar trait or cluster completely.
-If the data entities are not similar up to a certain condition, the data entity is completely removed from the cluster set.
+- Hard Clustering: AA group of similar data entities belonging entirely to a similar trait or cluster.
+If the data entities do not meet a specific identity condition, the algorithm removes the data entity from the cluster set.

 What is Clustering Methodology?

-Every clustering methodology follows a set of rules which define the set of similarities between data entities.
+Every clustering methodology follows the rules defining the similarities between data entities.
 There are hundreds of clustering methodologies available in the market today.

 1. Connectivity Models

-As clearer by its title, in this mechanism algorithm find the nearest similar data entity in the group of set data entities based on the notion that the data points are closer in data space.
-So the data entity nearer to the similar data entity will exhibit more similarity than the data entity lying very far away.
+As clarified by its title, in this mechanism, the algorithm finds the nearest similar data entity in the group of set data entities based on the notion that the data points are closer in data space.
+So the data entity more comparable to the similar data entity will exhibit more similarity than the data entity lying far away.
 This mechanism also has two approaches.

-In the first approach, the algorithm starts dividing a set of data entities in a separate cluster and then arrange them according to the distance criteria.
-In another approach, the algorithm subset all the data entity into a particular cluster and then aggregate them according to the distance criteria as the distance function is a subjective choice based on user criteria.
+In the first approach, the algorithm divides a set of data entities into separate clusters and then arranges them according to the distance criteria.
+In another method, the algorithm subset all the data entities into a particular cluster and then aggregate them according to the distance criteria, as the distance function is a subjective choice based on user criteria.

 2. Centroid Models

-In this type of iterative algorithm, a certain centroid point is taken into consideration first, then the similar data entity according to their closeness relative to this centroid point is set into a cluster.
-Unfortunately, the most popular K-Means Clustering algorithm was not successful in this type of clustering algorithm.
-One more note is that no clusters are predefined in centroid models, so we have an analysis of the output data set.
+The iterative algorithm considers a certain centroid point first and then assigns data entities similar to it to a cluster based on their closeness relative to the centroid point.
+Unfortunately, the most popular K-Means Clustering algorithm was unsuccessful in this type of clustering algorithm.
+Another critical point to note is that centroid models do not predefine any clusters, thus providing an analysis of the output data set.

 3. Distribution Models

-In this type of algorithm, the method finds that how much is it possible that each data entity in a cluster belongs to identical or same distribution like Gaussian or normal.
-One drawback of this type of algorithm is that the data set entity has to suffer from overfitting in this type of clustering.
+In this type of algorithm, the method finds how much is possible that each data entity in a cluster belongs to an identical or same distribution like Gaussian or normal.
+One drawback of this type of algorithm is that overfitting can occur in the data set entity due to this type of clustering.